svenhjol/Strange/docs/features/scrollkeepers.md

 The following **might** happen, depending on the situation:
 * the villager's XP will increase, possibly increasing their level
-* a raid begins (normally this is super rare - see below)
+* a raid begins (normally this is rare - see below)

 **NOTE**: When you accept a quest from a scroll sold by a particular scrollkeeper, you must return to the **same scrollkeeper** to hand in the quest.
 If you find a scroll in the world somewhere, for example in dungeon loot, you can hand in the quest to **any scrollkeeper** to increase their XP.